Polishko/practice/Front_End_Mentor/recipe-page-main/README.md

 ### What I learned

-I learned about variable fonts and had a reminder of basic html and css.
+I learned about variable fonts and had a reminder of some basic html and css concepts.

 ## Author